Recurring (Non-Fixed Schedule)

 WRAPS

-WRAPS works at the intersection of food insecurity and food waste, employing a two-part model that connects the Williams College campus with the North Adams community.
-WRAPS packages excess dining hall food into meals that are then distributed to local organizations in North Adams while working to expand our impact through collaboration with on-campus and community partners.
+Williams Recovery of All Perishable Surplus (WRAPS) works at the intersection of food insecurity and food waste, employing a two-part model that connects the Williams College campus with the North Adams community.
+We strive to unite students and local organizations to improve the accessibility, resiliency, and sustainability of the local food system.

 ¡Vive!